vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 EL

 with red cloth and saffron used as unguent; offer flowers and naivedya and donate to a brāhmaṇa householder with a mantra 'though you are Kujanmā still the wise call you Maogala'.
 There is a pun on Kujanmā that has two senses (1) born on an inauspicious day', (2) born of the earth'.
 As Mars is red in appearance, copper, red cloth and saffron are used to match his colour; HV II.
 567 (from Bhav.
-U.); (2) worship Mars on Tuesday; repeat in the morning the several names of Mars ( 21 in all, such as Mangala, Kuja, Lohita, favouring Sāmayedins, Yama); draw a triangular figure with a hole in the middle and draw three names ( Āra, Vakra, Kuja ) with saffron and red sandalwood paste on each angle; Mars was born in Ujjayini in a Bhāradvāja family and rides a ram; if a man performs this yrata throughout life he becomes prosperous, has sons and grandsons and reaches the world of the planets; HV II.
+U.); (2) worship Mars on Tuesday; repeat in the morning the several names of Mars ( 21 in all, such as Mangala, Kuja, Lohita, favouring Sāmayedins, Yama); draw a triangular figure with a hole in the middle and draw three names ( Āra, Vakra, Kuja ) with saffron and red sandalwood paste on each angle; Mars was born in Ujjayini in a Bhāradvāja family and rides a ram; if a man performs this vrata throughout life he becomes prosperous, has sons and grandsons and reaches the world of the planets; HV II.
 568-574 (from Pad.); VKD 443-451 has a far more elaborate procedure of

 Bhaumavāra-vratapūjā.